addulac/phd/source/13_models.md

 [@morup2011infinite]
 -->

-In chapter \ref{sec:mmsb_prop}, we further explore and compare two general representative of the latent class model and latent feature model.
+In chapter \ref{sec:mmsb_prop}, we further explore and compare two general representatives of the latent class model and latent feature model.
 That is the IMMSB and ILFM model, that both allow overlapping communities with a possibly infinite number of communities, the former based on the HDP and the latter on the IBP.

 <!--**Earosheva theorem**-->